 - If the message is a low-priority message, would spooling the message exceed the endpoint’s reject low‑priority message limit?

-Depending on the reason for why the message was not spooled to the endpoint, either no acknowledgment is returned to the publisher or a negative acknowledgment (that is, a ‘nack’) is returned, and it is up to the publisher to handle these possibilities.
-A statistic is then incremented on the router.
+Depending on the reason for why the message was not spooled to the endpoint, either no acknowledgment is returned to the publisher, or a negative acknowledgment (that is, a ‘nack’) is returned, and it's up to the publisher to handle these possibilities.
+A statistic is then incremented on the event broker.